adugast/adugast.github.io/README.md

 - socket headers
 - API header: syslog, inotify, regex, ncurses, pthread...

-Elf format and object code
+Elf format and object code:

-GCC
+GCC:
 - compilation from .c to .o
 - linkage of symbols in one binary

-Filesystems
+Filesystems:
 - rootfs
 - procfs
 - sysfs